johnnymetz/johnny-metz-blog/content/posts/django-time-based-lookups-performance.md

         ]
 ```

-This works, but it comes with real downsides.
-Extra indexes increase storage usage, slow down writes, and add operational complexity, especially on large tables.
+However, each new index increases storage usage, slows down writes, and adds operational complexity, especially on large tables.

 Expression indexes are sometimes unavoidable.
 For example, case-insensitive lookups wrap the column in `UPPER()` on PostgreSQL, making the normal index unusable: